-A 43 years old female was admitted to Emergency Surgery after sustaining road traffic accident.
+A 43-year-old female was admitted to Emergency Surgery after sustaining injuries in a road traffic accident.
 She was the driver, wearing seatbelt and she had front impact without airbag deployed.
-Patient had no previous medical or surgical history.
-The clinical examination revealed spontaneous breathing and hemodynamic stability, with discrete seat belt sign on abdominal wall and multiple abrasions on the left legs.
+The patient had no previous medical or surgical history.
+The clinical examination revealed spontaneous breathing and hemodynamic stability, with discrete seat belt sign on abdominal wall and multiple abrasions on the left leg.
 Abdominal palpation showed a mild localized tenderness.
-Hemoglobin (Hb) level was 12.5 g/dL and white blood cell (WBC) count was 33.000/uL.
-Plain radiography of abdomen was normal, without pneumoperitoneum.
-FAST (Focused Assessment Sonography in Trauma) showed no signs of free fluid or organ injury.
+Hemoglobin level was 12.5 g/dL and white blood cell count was 33,000/uL.
+Plain radiography of the abdomen was normal, without pneumoperitoneum.
+Focused assessment sonography in trauma showed no signs of free fluid or organ injury.
 On CT exam there was no significant thorax, abdominal or pelvic findings.
 Orthopedic clinical examination and radiographic examination showed left femur fracture, right tibia and patella fracture.
 There was no head and chest injuries.
 Patient was hospitalized due to severe bone fracture, and non- operative management was initially applied including intensive monitoring, rehydration, symptomatic treatment and antibiotic therapy.

-On the first day of hospitalization clinical examinations revealed persistence of very mild abdominal tenderness and there was no muscular defense or peritoneal reaction.
-Follow-up US has showed oedema of jejunal loops in left hemiabdomen, with hyperechoic reaction of mesenterium, and small amount of fluid between loops (Figure 1).
+On the first day of hospitalization, clinical examinations revealed persistence of very mild abdominal tenderness and there was no muscular defense or peritoneal reaction.
+Follow-up ultrasound has showed oedema of jejunal loops in the left hemiabdomen, with hyperechoic reaction of mesenterium, and small amount of fluid between the loops (Figure 1).
 Patient was hemodynamically stable and she did not complain of abdominal pain or discomfort.

 On the second day of hospitalization patient began to complain on pain during abdominal examination, with positive signs of local peritoneal irritation in left abdominal quadrant.

-Routine daily blood analyzes discovered a leukocytosis (18.000/uL).
-Plain X-ray showed a few air-fluid levels, no signs of pneumoperitoneum.
-We indicated a follow-up CT and it showed segmental thickening of jejunal wall in left hemiabdomen with small striped hipodense lesion in at antimesenterial border with small amount of fluid, mesenterial "fat-stranding" and thickening of adjacent parietal peritoneum but without pneumoperitoneum.
-(Figure 2, 3 and 4) Surgery was indicated and exploratory laparotomy confirmed an IJP.
-We found a single jejunal perforation of size 7 mm at antimesenteric border, about 20 cm away from the ligament of Treitz (Figure 5).
+Routine daily blood analyzes discovered leukocytosis (18,000/uL).
+Plain X-ray showed a few airfluid levels, no signs of pneumoperitoneum.
+We indicated a follow-up CT and it showed segmental thickening of jejunal wall in left hemiabdomen with small striped hypodense lesion in at the antimesenteric border with small amount of fluid, mesenterial "fat-stranding" and thickening of adjacent parietal peritoneum but without pneumoperitoneum.
+(Figures 2, 3, and 4) Surgery was indicated and exploratory laparotomy confirmed an IJP.
+We found a single jejunal perforation the size of 7 mm at antimesenteric border, about 20 cm away from the ligament of Treitz (Figure 5).
 Jejunal trauma was classified according to the American Association of Surgery of Trauma (AAST) as grade II injury [9].
 The perforation was hidden under the omentum that covered it.
 Peritonitis was enclosed in the upper left quadrant of the abdomen.
 There were no other abdominal organs injuries.
 After minimal excision of bowel edges around perforation into the healthy tissue, the jejunum was closed in two layers, followed by detailed abdominal lavage and standard abdominal closure.
 Parenteral nutrition and antibiotics were introduced immediately in the early postoperative course.
-On the third postoperative day, patient started with food and fluid intake.
-The abdominal ultrasound performed after surgery revealed no presence of fluid or collections.
-Patient was discharged from Emergency Surgery department after seven days, without complications.
-She continued with orthopedic treatment and rehabilitation.
+On the third postoperative day, the patient started intaking food and fluids.
+The abdominal ultrasound performed after surgery revealed no presence